easy-updates-manager/easy-updates-manager/Readme.txt

 === Disable Updates Manager ===
-Contributors: kidsguide
+Contributors: MPS Plugins, kidsguide, shazahm1@hotmail.com
-Tags: Disable All Updates, Disable Plugin Updates, Disable Theme Updates, Disable WordPress Core Updates, Disable Core Updates, Disable Updates Settings, Disable Updates, Disable All WordPress Updates, Disable All WordPress Updates Settings, Disable Updates Manager, Disable All Updates Manager, Disable Updates Manager Settings, Update Check
+Tags: Disable All Updates, Disable Plugin Updates, Disable Theme Updates, Disable WordPress Core Updates, Disable Core Updates, Disable Updates Settings, Disable Updates, Disable All WordPress Updates, Disable All WordPress Updates Settings, Disable Updates Manager, Disable All Updates Manager, Disable Updates Manager Settings, Update Check, No Browser Nag, MPS Plugins
 Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 4.0 beta
 Stable tag: trunk

 A configurable plugin that disables updates for you.
-Easy, clean and helpful.
+Easy, clean and helpful + Great Support.

 == Description ==
 The best plugin to disable updates is here!

+Please rate this plugin and feel free to give feedback

 This plugin is configurable!
 Check the updates you would like to disable in the settings page along with other helpful settings.
 The settings page is located under the settings section in your dashboard (changed in version 4.0).
 Check the features below or the <a href="http://wordpress.org/plugins/stops-core-theme-and-plugin-updates/screenshots/">screenshots</a> for more information.

-= Features =
+= Features Include =
 <ol>
 <li>Disables plugins and themes individually.</li>
 <li>Disables plugin updates.</li>